elliot-hicks/RL_Maze_Solver/README.md

 # Description

 RL_Maze_Solver will demonstrate the ability of reinforcement learning (specifically Q-learning) by randomly generating 2D mazes and tasking an agent to find its most efficient solution.
-Mazes are made with the Maze_maker.py package I wrote and allow for 2D mazes with multiple routes to be made.
-I'm currently trying to create a strong grounding in supervised learning algorithms from a few books listed in the references.
+Mazes are made with the maze_maker.py package I wrote and allow for 2D mazes with multiple routes to be made.
+As the project has grown in complexity, restructuring has been vital for organisation.
+List of main components and their purposes:
+### maze_maker_package:

+This package generates recursive mazes.

+### gym_maze_package:
+This is the package that converts the maze produced by maze_maker to a suitable gym environment for pytorch implementation

+### LeNet_package:
+This is a package designed to make a CNN with adjustable input sizes, designed to be trained to solve the maze by learning the optimal policy.

+### agent_package:
+This package contains the design for the Agent class.
+This class' purpose is to navigate the maze using the network for its policy.

+### cnn_maze_solver.py:
+This is where all the packages are combined:
+  * the previous packages are used to create the setup for the RL task.
+  * A training algorithm is employed to train the LeNet to produce an optimal policy function.
+  * The Solution is plotted.
 # Installation
 Information on packages/ environments will be made available here: